 Facing the Current Digital Landscape

 Workforce Digitization and the powerful economics of automation require a sweeping rethinking of organization structures, influence, and control.
 According to a recent study made by McKinsey Global Institute, most industries have yet to fully digitize their workforce as these are lagging behind the leading digitized sectors.
+Digital Transformation is just not happening in most industries.
 Organizations have to realize that in Workforce Digitization, automation can devastate established assumptions on stability.

 The hallmark of an agile age is the ability to be stable and dynamic.
 The McKinsey research further showed that the workers’ roles and the processes that support them are the bedrock aspects of stability.
 These are the first and fourth most important factors that differentiate agile companies from the rest.